KarthikMukka96/CS_680_ASSIGNMENTS/README.md

-Please find atttached the first half of CS_680_ASSIGNMENTS
+Please find atttached the first half of CS 680 HOMEWORK ASSIGNMENTS